stevedekorte/strvct.net/docs/ProjectOverview.md

 </div>
 </div>

-As user interface components are no longer bespoke to the application in a naked objects system, a major challenge is to find a small set of components which can efficiently express a large range of useful interface patterns.
-Strvct's perspective on this problem is not only that this is possible, but that well designed (informationally oriented) user interfaces effectively _must do so_ if they are to fully follow well accepted design guidelines such as:
+In a naked objects system, as user interface components are no longer bespoke to the application, the challenge is to find a small set of components which can efficiently express a large range of useful interface patterns.
+Strvct's perspective on this problem is that not only is this _possible_, but that it is _required_ for information-oriented user interfaces of complex domain models to practically follow well accepted design guidelines such as:

 - Consistency
+- Accessibility
+- Responsive layout
 - Clear hierarchy and navigation
 - User control and freedom

+<!--
+- Aesthetic and minimalist design

 - Flexibility and efficiency of use
-- Aesthetic and minimalist design
-- Accessibility

-<!--
 - Help users recognize, diagnose, and recover from errors
 - Recognition rather than recall
 - Visibility of system status
   -->

+That is, each of these guidelines benefits from the use of a small set of of well chosen components.
+For example, a small set of components implies consistency, and this consistency supports clarity.
+User control and freedom is difficult to achieve when each action requires a separate implementation but is supported by default when the system is only composed of a few components with a common protocol e.g. reordering and drag-and-drop is supported everywhere one finds a list in Strvct.
+Accessibiliy is also easier when these few components support it e.g. all navigation supports keyboard control.
+Likewise, responsiveness is easier when the system is composed of nested visual components which can follow simple rules to automatically adapt to the viewport size.

+Each of these guidelines can individually be challenging to achieve when a system is saddled with a large number of disparate bespoke components comminly found in traditional systems, and impractical to achieve them together for a domain model of any complexity.
+Therefore, greatly reducing the number of visual components by finding a small set of well composable ones may be the only practical way to achieve these goals.

 ## Domain Model